PLEASE READ THE FOLLOWING. It could save your dog’s life:

 Matches and lighter fluid—always keep them out of a dog’s reach.
 Certain types of matches, for example, contain chlorates, which could potentially damage blood cells and result in difficulty breathing.

 Antifreeze contains ethylene glycol which causes irreversible kidney damage, and even death, when ingested even in small amounts.
 Unfortunately antifreeze is sweet to taste and found in puddles in parking areas and gutters.
-Both cats and dogs walk through it and we lick it off our paws.
+Both cats and dogs walk through it and lick it off their paws.
 Clean up all spills immediately.
-Purchase only products that are marked “pet safe” and do not contain ethylene glycol.
+Purchase only products that are marked ‘pet safe’ and do not contain ethylene glycol.

 Commercial food strings may contain paint or toxins in the preservatives which are poisonous to dogs.

-Some of a dog’s toys can be dangerous.
-Be sure that the toys you leave with them do not contain squeakers unless the squeaker is part of the rubber mold, not plastic or metal.
+Some dog toys can be dangerous.
+Be sure that the toys you leave with your pups do not contain squeakers unless the squeaker is part of the rubber mold, not plastic or metal.
 Dogs can ingest them into their stomachs and intestines and/or aspirate them into their lungs causing grave consequences.
 The plastic squeakers do not show up on x-ray or sonogram.